yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2022/index.md

 A minor {{< gh-hovercard "8863" "bug within GameCube controller" >}} input mapping which led to GC triggers overwriting the `ZL/ZR` buttons was fixed.
 And to further complement this fix, german77 also made {{< gh-hovercard "8864" "analog input buttons toggleable" >}} for extended usability.

-Accessibility is both very important, and, sadly, very easy to ignore too.
+Accessibility is both very important and, sadly, very easy to ignore too.
 For example, something simple: what if a user needs more time to map buttons individually?
 In an effort to help with this particular case, the {{< gh-hovercard "8880" "button mapping timer duration" >}} has been increased from `2.5 seconds` to `4 seconds`.